Pearson-Higher-Ed/design/c/inputs/beta/index.md

   This component defines the standard visual style for form elements.
 features:
   - Single collection of all basic form styles
-  - Text, TextArea, Radio, Checkbox, Field Labels (required vs. optional), Field Groups
+  - Text, Textarea, Select, Radio, Checkbox, Field Labels (required vs. optional)
-  - Guaranteed compliance with Accessibility contrast requirements
+  - Guaranteed compliance with Accessibility requirements
 usage_guidelines: |
   Every instance of a form element should come from this component.
 See the sections below for information about when to use each type of form.